 There are numerous factors that influence how long behavioral change takes.
 These include, but are not limited to, the type and intensity of the habit itself, life circumstances, barriers and protective factors and you health situation.

 According to Healthline (2019), it takes approximately 66 days for a new habit to become automatic.

 Remember, just as your mind, your body also needs to adapt to the change, especially if you had that habit for a prolonged period.
 So, don’t aim for success in a few days or even weeks.
-It can take several years.
+It can take several months or years.

 Regardless, even if it takes a lifetime for you to confidently say that you’ve completely overcome a habit, your body will start reaping the benefits in a very short period.